marimo-team/marimo/docs/guides/ai_completion.md

 This feature is currently experimental and is not enabled by default.
 To enable it:

+1. Install openai: `pip install openai`

-1. You need add the following to your `~/.marimo.toml`:
+2. Add the following to your `~/.marimo.toml`:

 ```toml
 [ai.open_ai]